-The evolution of technology has liberated people from the traditional workplace and the standard working day triggering the rise of Remote Working & Virtual Teams.
+The evolution of technology has liberated people from the traditional workplace and the normal working day, triggering the rise of Remote Working & Virtual Teams.

 Only a few years ago, remote working would be limited to roles such as copywriting or journalism.
 These roles required limited customer-facing work and were not reliant on the traditional office environment.
-The majority of jobs required employees to complete physical paperwork and to attend meetings with clients or colleagues in person.
+Most jobs required employees to complete physical paperwork and attend meetings with clients or colleagues in person.

-The development of the cloud, laptops and smartphones has meant that anywhere an employee can connect to the internet can be their main working desk.
-We can conduct business meetings thousands of miles apart, through the use of video conferencing software and also share documents digitally in real time.
-The virtual team or remote team, a group of people who works for common projects and goals via electronic communications.
+The development of the cloud, laptops and smartphones has meant that anywhere employees can connect to the internet can be their main working desk.
+We can conduct business meetings thousands of miles apart through video conferencing software and share documents digitally in real-time.
+The virtual or remote team is a group of people working on joint projects and goals via electronic communications.